josedv82/EPV_NBA_Dashboard/README.md

 ***

-Exploring an idea to visualize and interact with EPV in Basketball.
+Exploring an idea to visualize and interact with EPV in Basketball resembling a stock trading app.
 The dashboard provides information at a play by play level for a full game as well as the player total EPV added for that game.
 A dynamic play diagram alongside the EPV can be displayed for all available plays..

 * Live App: [Link](https://josedv.shinyapps.io/EPV_NBA_Dashboard/)